a-nguy4n/cse15l-lab-reports/LabReport1.md

 >![Image](cdCommand.png)

 The cd command is meant to switch what is the current directory to a specified path.
+This means you can navigate to another folder on your computer.

 **pwd Command:**

  >![Image](PWDcommand.png)

- Here the pwd command prints out what is the current working directory.
+ Here the pwd command prints out what is the current working directory, the folder you are working in at the moment.

 **ls -lat Command:**

   >![Image](lsLATcommand.png)

-  This command results in a list of the files in the current working directory as shown above.
+  This command results in a list of the files in the current working directory as shown above.<br/>

+  Here is a breakdown of the command components:
+  * __ls__ simply lists the directory contents
+  * __l__ refers to setting the output in a list format
+  * __a__ specifies the command to not ignore any files that begin with: .  and  ..
+  * __t__ sorts the files by time, where the newest files are listed in the beginning